aerospike-community/aerospike-newrelic/README.md

 ## Installation

+User should install this plugin in one place and monitor the cluster.
+User doesn't need to install plugin in every node of cluster.
+User has to provide a seed_list of Hosts ["host:port", "host:port"....] in plugin.json file.
 This plugin can be installed one of the following ways:

 * [Option 1 - New Relic Platform Installer](#option-1--install-with-the-new-relic-platform-installer)